noamisachar/ConvolutionMedicalNer/README.md

    - to prepare the timeseries data to be fed through a GRU.

 7. Run `07-Timeseries-Baseline.ipynb`
-   - to run timeseries baseline model to predict 4 different clinical tasks.
+   - to run time-series baseline model to predict 4 different clinical tasks.
    - This generates the results for the baseline GRU model.
    - Note: Notebooks 7-9 can be run in parallel.